carla-simulator/carla/Docs/3rd_party_integrations.md

 ---

+## CarSIM

+CARLA's integration with CarSim allows vehicle controls in CARLA to be forwarded to CarSim.
+CarSim will do all required physics calculations of the vehicle and return the new state to CARLA.

+Learn how to use CARLA alongside CarSIM [here](tuto_G_carsim_integration.md).

 ## OpenDRIVE

 [__OpenDRIVE__](https://www.asam.net/standards/detail/opendrive/) is an open format specification used to describe the logic of a road network intended to standardise the discription of road networks in digital format and allow different applications to exchange data on road networks.
 Please refer to the full documentation [__here__](adv_opendrive.md)